Blendify/blender-manual/blender_docs/manual/interface/editors/introduction.rst

 The default scene is separated into five areas and is loaded each time you start Blender or a new file.
 These five areas are:

-- The Info Editor (shaded red) at the top.
+- The Info Editor at the top.
-- A large 3D View (shaded green).
+- A large 3D View.
-- A Timeline at the bottom (shaded purple).
+- A Timeline at the bottom.
-- An Outliner at the top right (shaded yellow).
+- An Outliner at the top right.
-- A Properties Editor at the bottom right (shaded blue).
+- A Properties Editor at the bottom right.

 In this chapter, each of the the basic elements of an editor will be discussed.

 .. figure:: /images/interface_window-system-default_scene.png

    Default Blender scene and area arrangement.

+   Red: the Info Editor, green: the 3D View, purple: the Timeline,
+   yellow: the Outliner, blue: the Properties Editor.

 User Interface Principles